 For another example, compare Upsie vs. Best Buy warranties for mobile phones

 .
 Best Buy restricts repairs to their own Geek Squad repair centers.
 In contrast, Upsie uses a large network of certified repair shops, so customers can make choices about where they get their phone serviced.
 They can even request to go to Apple’s Genius Bar.
 Customers can purchase an Upsie smartphone subscription warranty for new and old smartphones in good working condition.

-For all products covered by Upsie, customers can rely upon friendly and helpful guidance from the 24/7 customer service center.
+For all products covered by Upsie, customers can rely upon friendly and helpful guidance from the 24/7 claims service center.
 Helpful reps will help determine the best solution, which might include local or mail-in repairs (or even product replacements).
 Find out more about how Upsie works

 to learn why Upsie provides a better value.